ishubtripathi/Ingrab/README.md

 * Install the pip package manager, which typically comes with Python installations.

-# Install Required Package Manually if Facing Error!
+# Install Required Package Manually, if Facing Error!

 * Although it will automatically download the required package, but still if you face any error regarding the packages, install the required package.